mathiasrw/monetary-reform/monetary-reform.md

 _20)02 2003 2004 2005 2006 2007_

-■ Kaupthing (incl.
-Bunadarbankinn in 2002) ■Glitnir I I Landsbankinn Fig. 4.9 Source: Central Bank of Iceland
+¦ Kaupthing (incl.
+Bunadarbankinn in 2002) ¦Glitnir I I Landsbankinn Fig. 4.9 Source: Central Bank of Iceland

 In the period 2002 to 2007 the equity of the three big banks' increased